CategoryRice & Noodles

 Steps to Prepare

-- Using a fork or a potato masher, mash the rice until grains of rice are no longer obvious.
-Then add a knotted pandan leaf for fragrance.
+- Using a fork or a potato masher, mash the rice until grains of rice is no longer obvious.